ADVENTUROUS TEACHING STARTS HERE.

 • Setting analysis: Choose 1-2 passages that capture important setting descriptions.
 Where will this story take place?
 How does the energy of the setting match or seem different from that of our “Gatsby Party” atmosphere?
 What are the colors, textures, sounds, smells, and visuals included in the description?
 You can even have students attempt to draw exactly what they’re reading in the description for an added “party game”.

-• Music/lyric analysis: Pull a Jazz age song and it’s lyrics for students to read and analyze.
+• Music/lyric analysis: Pull a Jazz age song and its lyrics for students to read and analyze.
 What were the values of this type of music?
 What did the music center?
 What kind of energy does this music give?

 • Trailer analysis: Set up one table with several of the Gatsby film trailers pulled up.
 Students can compare and contrast, make predictions, etc.